 - Lightning-fast deposits in the USA

-- Working hard with regulators in the US for widespread cryptocurrency adoption
+- Working hard with regulators for widespread cryptocurrency adoption

 Coinbase vs. Gemini at a Glance